okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/ManagingUserCredentials.md

 }
 ```

+The list of all stored IDs is available through the ``Credential/allIDs`` static property.

 #### Finding credentials by developer-assigned tags

-When storing tokens, the ``Credential/store(token:tags:)`` function accepts an optional collection of tags you can use to identify the purpose of different tokens.
-The ``Credential/find(where:)`` function allows you to query tokens based on those tags at a later date.
+When storing tokens, the ``Credential/store(_:tags:security:)`` function accepts an optional collection of tags you can use to identify the purpose of different tokens.
+The ``Credential/find(where:prompt:authenticationContext:)`` function allows you to query tokens based on those tags at a later date.
 Furthermore, those tags can later be updated by changing the credential's ``Credential/tags`` property.

 ```swift
 try Credential.store(token: newToken, tags: ["service": "purchase"])